 \section{Abstract}

 To extend the applications of polar codes within next-generation wireless communication systems, it is essential to incorporate support for Incremental Redundancy (IR) Hybrid Automatic Repeat Request (HARQ) schemes.
 For very high-throughput applications, Successive Cancellation (SC) decoding is particularly appealing for polar codes owing to its high area efficiency.
 In this paper, we propose modifications to SC decoders that employ special nodes to accelerate decoding.
 Our modifications enable the use of polar IR-HARQ with SC decoding for high throughput applications.
-Compared to the unmodified SC IR-HARQ scheme, our proposed approach allows us to achieve a $72 \%$ reduction in node traversals with a polar code of length 2048.
+Compared to the unmodified SC IR-HARQ scheme, our proposed approach allows us to achieve up to {$66 \%$ reduction in node traversals with polar codes}.
 Simulation results confirm that the proposed special node modifications do not cause any degradation in FER performance { compared to the unmodified state-of-the art special nodes}.